Ernest Joseph Blondlat: General Blondlat's Flight

 In April 1922, Major General Ernest Blondlat, now the superior commander of the troops of the Indochina soldiers, expressed the wish to go from Saigon to Hanoï by air with six Bréguet 14's.
 The first stage of Saigon to Quy Nhon was over 595 kilometers with a stopover in Phan Rang, was covered on April 4 aboard three seaplanes from the 2nd Squadron.
 The second stage of Qui Nhon to Huế was over 400 km with a stopover in Tourane and Lieutenant Dumas took the general to the capital of Annam where he stayed for two days.
-The third stage of Hué to Hanoï was over 600 km with a stopover in Vinh, involved three land-based Bréguet 14s piloted by François Glaize who took General Blondlat on board.
-The two men land in the morning of April 8 at the Bach Maï field where they were welcomed by Major General Jean-Paul Sicre, commander of the Annam-Tonkin division.
-Ernest Blondlat completed the 1,600 km trip in 14 hours with 35 min of flight with an average speed of 110 km/h.
+The third stage of Hué to Hanoï was over 600 km with a stopover in Vinh, involveing three land-based Bréguet 14s piloted by François Glaize who took General Blondlat on board.
+The two men landed in the morning of April 8 at the Bach Maï field where they were welcomed by Major General Jean-Paul Sicre, commander of the Annam-Tonkin division.
+Ernest Blondlat completed the 1,600 km trip in 14 hours and 35 minutes of flight with an average speed of 110 km/h.